-A group of individuals (the "Lenders") executed loan agreements dated January 11, 2019 with the Company for an aggregate of \$50,000 AUD, of which \$12,500 AUD was advanced by an individual related to a certain director and \$12,500 AUD was advanced by Clariden Capital Pty Ltd. The loan agreements had identical terms, with each having bore interest at 5% per annum, and having original repayment dates of December 31, 2019.
+A group of individuals executed loan agreements dated January 11, 2019, with the Company for an aggregate of \$50,000 AUD, of which \$12,500 AUD was advanced by an individual related to a certain director and \$12,500 AUD was advanced by Clariden Capital Pty Ltd. The loan agreements had identical terms, with each having bore interest at 5% per annum, and having original repayment dates of December 31, 2019.

-During the year ended September 30, 2020, the loans were repaid through common shares issued for debt (See Note 7 b.)
+During the year ended September 30, 2020, the loans were repaid through common shares issued for debt.

-Notes to the Consolidated Financial Statements For the years ended September 30, 2020 and 2019 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements For the years ended September 30, 2021 and 2020 (Expressed in Canadian Dollars)